Community Inspiring Today's Youth: History

 The pilot program for The CITY began in 2006 by Southern California native, Chandra Stovall, who now serves as the executive director.
 Stovall developed several youth entrepreneurship programs in the Watts and Echo Park neighborhoods of Los Angeles.
 Through these programs, The CITY was able to produce an entirely youth-generated revenue that reached over $6,000.

 The organization was officially enacted in 2013 and its official launch ceremony, Fame and Philanthropy was attended by several notable cynosures including Charlize Theron, Sean Penn, Halle Berry, and a keynote speech from director James Cameron.
 The event is noted to have raised enough money to provide operating expenses for the entire organization for two years.

-Programs

-Since its conception, The CITY had provided students in South Central Los Angeles with a unique "Micro-Entrepreneurship" program that lasts 46 weeks.
-This program encourages students not "enter the field or trade" but to start their own business.
-They offer specific technical training in several different categories including jewelry design, photography, graphic arts & design, and interior & exterior painting.

-In these programs, inner city youth develop a product or service, and obtain mentor-ship from a notable leader in that particular field or an industry professional.
+In 2021, Community Inspiring Today’s Youth (CITY) launched a 46-week micro-entrepreneurship program designed for youth at risk of incarceration or re-entry, through which participants develop product or service ideas, build business plans, and receive mentorship from professionals.